 There aren’t many places in the world where you can shower with an elephant before enjoying dinner around a campfire while live music pulsates with energetic township vibe.
-Not unless you stay at Etosha Safari Camp 10km south of Etosha National Park’s Anderson Gate in Namibia.
+Not unless you stay at Etosha Safari Camp 10km south of Etosha National Park’s Andersson Gate in Namibia.

 Like it?
 Pin this image!

 Places to visit and things to do in Namibia: the north

 Copyright © Roxanne Reid - No words or photographs on this site may be used without permission from roxannereid.co.za